-There has been consideration in the Administration and Congress of various options to pursue in the relationship with Taiwan.
+The Administration and Congress have considered various options to strengthen the relationship with Taiwan.
 One issue has been whether to resume Cabinet-level visits, perhaps by the Secretaries of Homeland Security, Agriculture, Veteran Affairs, Commerce, or Energy, or the U.S. Trade Representative (USTR).
-Cabinet-level officials visited Taiwan in 1992, 1994, 1996, 1998, and 2000.
-The United States and Taiwan sought to resume trade talks under the Trade and Investment Framework Agreement (TIFA), or TIFA talks.
-However, Taiwan's restrictions on U.S. beef raised concerns.
-TIFA talks resumed in March 2013 for the first time since July 2007.
+Such officials visited Taiwan in 1992, 1994, 1996, 1998, and 2000.

 In 2011, Taiwan's political campaigning constrained U.S. influence on some policy priorities, particularly opening Taiwan's market to U.S. beef.
 There was some expectation that after the elections in January 2012, Taiwan would pay greater attention to the relationship with the United States.
 Both Washington and Taipei describe the relationship as generally a positive one of an economic and security partnership based on shared values.
-On the U.S. side, the legislative and executive branches took actions to strengthen the relationship.
+On the U.S. side, the Legislative and Executive Branches took actions to strengthen the relationship.
 On September 14, 2011, Representative Ileana Ros-Lehtinen, chair of the House Foreign Affairs Committee, introduced the Taiwan Policy Act (H.R.
 2918) to enhance ties with Taiwan.
 The House Foreign Affairs Committee held hearings on "Why Taiwan Matters" on June 16 and October 4, 2011.

 In September 2011, the Obama Administration met with visiting delegations from Taiwan's presidential candidates, led by DPP candidate Tsai Ing-wen and a key advisor in KMT President Ma's campaign (King Pu-tsung).
 There was a congressional reception for Tsai.
 However, the Administration promptly gave negative remarks to the Financial Times, saying that Tsai raised doubts about continuing cross-strait "stability," despite professing U.S. neutrality in Taiwan's democratic elections.
 The Administration then notified Congress on September 21 of three major arms sales programs with a total value of \$5.9 billion, including upgrades for Taiwan's existing F-16A/B fighters.
 The Administration also increased senior visits to Taiwan, sending Assistant Secretary of Commerce Suresh Kumar in September and then U.S. Agency for International Development (USAID) Administrator Rajiv Shah and Deputy Secretary of Energy Dan Poneman in December 2011.
 After not mentioning Taiwan in an article in Foreign Policy on "America's Pacific Century" in October 2011, Secretary of State Hillary Clinton gave a speech on the same subject the next month and added that the United States has a strong relationship with Taiwan as an "important security and economic partner."
-On December 22, the State Department nominated
+On December 22, the State Department nominated Taiwan as a candidate for the Visa Waiver Program (VWP), and Taiwan's Foreign Ministry touted the long-awaited announcement as a "Christmas gift" in appreciation to the Ma Administration.

-Taiwan as a candidate for the Visa Waiver Program (VWP), and Taiwan's Foreign Ministry touted the long-awaited announcement as a "Christmas gift" in appreciation to the Ma Administration.
+The Obama Administration has argued that its efforts to intensify and expand cooperative engagement with the PRC in Beijing have not been at the expense of a stronger relationship with

-The Obama Administration has argued that its efforts to intensify and expand cooperative engagement with the PRC in Beijing have not been at the expense of a stronger relationship with Taiwan.
+Taiwan.
 Washington officials contend that they have pursued parallel relationships with Beijing and Taipei.
-Nonetheless, policy issues have included whether the Administration actually has ambitious objectives to achieve in the relationship with Taipei, has timed arms sales and certain other actions out of concern about the relationship with Beijing, strengthened ties with Taiwan in the months before the presidential election in January 2012 to favor Ma, should resume U.S. Cabinet-level visits, or has included Taiwan in the strategy to "rebalance" more weight in U.S. priorities to the Asia-Pacific (what some called a "pivot" to the Pacific).
+Nonetheless, policy issues have included whether the Administration actually has ambitious objectives to achieve in the relationship with Taipei, has timed arms sales and certain other actions out of concern about the relationship with Beijing, strengthened ties with Taiwan in the months before the elections in January 2012 to favor President Ma, should resume U.S. Cabinet-level visits, has been effective in encouraging Taiwan to raise the priority of defense, or has included Taiwan in the strategy to "rebalance" U.S. priorities to the Asia-Pacific.